The Role of Wax Myrtle in a Diverse Wildlife Orchard

 Wax myrtle berries are so unattractive to deer that many gardeners plant wax myrtle to stop deer from entering their garden.
 So why would anyone suggest that people looking for a diverse wildlife orchard should plant it?

-Here at Wildtree, we carry wax myrtle for landowners looking for a rich orchard brimming with wildlife.
+Here at Wildtree, we carry wax myrtle for sale.
+Whether it be for a hobby gardener or landowners looking for a rich orchard brimming with wildlife, Wax Myrtle is a best seller.
 In our experience, while deer don’t like wax myrtle as a food, they do love hiding in the hedges that wax myrtle creates.
 This makes it a great plant for white-tailed deer orchards.

 What Is Wax Myrtle?